Your cart

 • Motion isolation: Fair to good, depending on pillow-top thickness

-• Edge support: Foam encasement in most builds, moderate real-world stability
+• Edge support: Foam encasement in most builds, with moderate real-world stability

 • Shipping: Typically in-store delivery through regional mattress retailers